AdamTovatt/oled-sharp/README.md

 - **[OledSharp](OledSharp/README.md)** - Base library with interfaces, text rendering, and default font

 > [!WARNING]
 > The documentation file for the `OledSharp` base library is not the same as this file!
-You should read the read documentation file for that library if you want to know how to use it.
+You should read the [documentation file](OledSharp/README.md) for that library if you want to know how to use it.

 ### Hardware Implementations
 - **[OledSharp.SSD1306](OledSharp.SSD1306/README.md)** - SSD1306 OLED display implementation via I2C